-Course Code: Course Title: Could computing and Virtualization L- T-P-3 -0 0 3 CSE2057 Type of Course : Theory Version No. 1.0 Course Pre- requisites Basics of Distributed Computing, Service Oriented Architecture Anti-requisites nil Course Description Computing such as theoretical, technical and commercial aspects.
-Description Topics include: Evolution of cloud computing and its services available today, Introduction, Architecture of cloud computing, Infrastructure, platform, software, Types of cloud, Business models, cloud services, Collaborating using cloud services, Virtualization for cloud, Security, Standards and Applications.
+Course Code: Course Title: Could computing and Virtualization L- T-P-3 -0 0 3 CSE2057 Type of Course : Theory Version No. 1.0 • Course Pre- requisites Basics of Distributed Computing, Service Oriented Archite Basics of Distributed Computing, Service Oriented Architecture Anti-requisites nil Course Description This Course is designed to introduce the concepts of Cloud Computing as a new computing paradigm.
+Cloud Computing has emerged in recent years as a new paradigm for hosting and delivering services over the Internet.
+The students can explore various Cloud Computing terminology, principles and applications.
+Understanding different views of the Cloud Computing such as theoretical, technical and commercial aspects.
+Topics include: Evolution of cloud computing and its services available today, Introduction, Architecture of cloud computing, Infrastructure, platform, software, Types of cloud, Business models, cloud services, Collaborating using cloud services, Virtualization for cloud, Security, Standards and Applications.
 Course Objective The objective of the course is to familiarize the learners with the concepts of Could computing and Virtualization and attain Employability through Participative Learning techniques.
-On successful completion of the course the students shall be able to: Course Out Describe fundamentals of cloud computing, virtualization and cloud computing services.
-Comes Discuss high-throughput and data-intensive computing.
+On successful completion of the course the students shall l be able e to: Course Out Describe fundamentals of cloud computing, virtualization computing services. and clou bı Comes Discuss high-throughput and data-intensive computing.
 Explain security and standards in cloud computing.
-Demonstrate the installation and configuration of virtual machine.
-Course Content: Module 1 • 10 Sess sions Introduction to C Cloud and Virtualization
+Demonstrate the installation and configuration of virtual machin e.
+Course Content: Module 1 • 10 Ses sions Introduction to C Cloud and Virtualization 1